 Yes.
 There is not a time limit on when a graduate may walk in a commencement.
 However, graduates may only participate in one commencement ceremony per degree program completed.

 No, but you may watch the commencement ceremony for free on the WGU YouTube channel.

 Everything you need to know about your cap, tassel, gown, hood & honor cords.

-For bachelor’s degree, post-baccalaureate teacher programs, or endorsement preparation program (English Language Learning), you would order: cap, gown, and tassel.
-For those earning a master's degree or endorsement preparation program (Educational Leadership), you would order: cap, gown, tassel, and a master's hood.
+For bachelor’s degree, post-baccalaureate teacher programs, or endorsement preparation program (English Language Learning), you should order: cap, bachelor's gown, and tassel.
+For those earning a master's degree or endorsement preparation program (Educational Leadership), you should order: cap, master's gown, tassel, and a master's hood.